mjll-codes/learning-tracker/learning-logs/2021-January.md

 - Fully completed the initial changes and set-up on GitHub for my learning tracker.
   - Learnt about archiving and deleting repos
   - Downloading master zips of repos before deleting
-  - Troubleshot URL links betweens files
+  - Troubleshot URL links between files
   - Learnt how to create folders, change the view (using .md at the end of a file) and other formatting tweaks.
   - Set up SSH key on Git to avoid log in when using Git prompt on command line
   - Learnt that .md stands for MarkDown - which is a mark up language.
 The reason this page looks so pretty!